fangzhzh/leetcode/algorithm/5-longest-palindromic-substring/README.md

 ### the brutal force
-tow loop and check palindromic for every combination
+two loop and check palindromic for every combination

 ### Manancher's
 ```